 Photo by Denisse Leon on Unsplash

 Rocky mulches such as gravel, pea stone, and cobbles are good when you want a permanent, nice-looking mulch.
 But a couple warnings.
 First, you won't be able to easily enrich the soil underneath stones.
-Second, pros from the Chicago Botanic Garden points out that stones can harm tender plants in hot dry weather, because "rocks absorb and reflect heat" and don't hold moisture.
+Second, pros from the Chicago Botanic Garden point out that stones can harm tender plants in hot dry weather, because "rocks absorb and reflect heat" and don't hold moisture.

 Pine needles are attractive and aromatic—and free if you have pine trees that annually drop needles.
 They give off "naturally occurring compounds that suppress weed seedlings.
 Contrary to popular belief, pine straw mulch will not change your soil’s pH," according to the MSU Extension.